-Mobility, defined as studying two full semesters and earning a minimum of 60 ECTS at a university different from the one attended in the first year and second years, is mandatory during the third academic year.
-In the case that a student opts for the combination of UCA (first year) and UAIg (second year), the mobility between these two universities will be considered sufficient to meet the programme's compulsory mobility provided the student requests it and receives approval from the Academic Steering Committee.
+Mobility, defined as studying two full semesters and earning a minimum of 60 ECTS at a university different from the one attended in the first year, is mandatory during the second academic year.

 The document with the Programme Description is included in Annex 3 of this Cooperation Agreement and provides a comprehensive overview of the Programme, including the learning outcomes, course units, methodology and mobility.